nushell/nushell/docs/README-duration-spec.md

 ### "day" range vs "month" range durations
 Duration can now represent nanoseconds through weeks (the "day" range) and also months through millennia ("months" range).

 It is not possible to add or subtract durations from different ranges exactly, becuause of the variable number of days in a month, or, to a lesser extent, the variable number of days in a (leap) year.
-It is likewise not always possible to *compare* durations from different ranges, although hueristics can be applied to do cross-range comparisons for much of the duration axis.
+It is likewise not always possible to *compare* durations from different ranges, although heuristics can be applied to do cross-range comparisons for much of the duration axis.

 The user *can* recover full comparison and arithmetic operation capability by providing a specific base date: then the calculation can be done by first adding each duration to the base date and either comparing the resulting dates or subtracting them to produce a duration.
 ### duration quantity as an int, with truncation